The United Nations defines a sustainable society as one that

 The outdoor splash pad includes special features that encourage water conservation.
 Each splash pad sprays water for approximately four minutes before automatically shutting off.
 This feature helps reduce water use, particularly when it's not in use.
 Users can reactivate the system by simply touching a button located near each splash pad.

-In addition, excess water from the splash pad drains to a nearby stormwater pond, where it is reused to irrigate the outdoor fields at HSC.
+In addition, excess water from the splash pad drains to a nearby stormwater pond, where it is reused to irrigate the outdoor fields.

 - A 2,000-square-foot green roof